574 words

 • Kubernetes: Industrial-grade security.
 Per-pod policies, secrets, service accounts — everything you need to lock it down.

 • Swarm: Plays nicely with the Docker ecosystem.
-Compose, CLI, Docker Hub — it’s all seamless.
+Compose, CLI, and Docker Hub all work together.

 • Kubernetes: Hooks into everything.
 GitOps, monitoring, tracing, CI/CD, you name it.